Armenian national movement

-During World War I, the Armenians living in the Ottoman Empire were systematically exterminated by the government in the Armenian genocide.
-According to some estimates, from 1894 to 1923, about 1,500,000—2,000,000 Armenians were killed by the Ottoman Empire.
-After the decision to exterminate the Armenians was taken by the Ottoman Ministry of Interior and first implemented with the Directive 8682 on February 25, 1915, tens of thousands of Russian Armenians joined the Russian army as Armenian volunteer units with a Russian promise for autonomy.
+During World War I, Armenians were systematically exterminated by the Ottoman government in the Armenian genocide.
+According to some estimates, from 1915 to 1917, about 800,000-1,500,000 Armenians were killed.
+After the decision to exterminate the Armenians was taken by the Ottoman Ministry of Interior, tens of thousands of Russian Armenians joined the Russian army as Armenian volunteer units upon Russian promises for autonomy.
 By 1917, Russia controlled many Armenian-populated areas of the Ottoman Empire.
-After the October Revolution, however, the Russian troops retreated and left the Armenians irregulars one on one with the Turks.
+After the October Revolution, Russian forces retreated and transferred control of occupied Ottoman Anatolia to Armenian units.
 The Armenian National Council proclaimed the Republic of Armenia on May 28, 1918, thus establishing an Armenian state in the Armenian-populated parts of the Southern Caucasus.

-By 1920, the Bolshevik Government in Russia and Ankara Government had successfully come to power in their respective countries.
-Turkish forces had successfully occupied the western half of Armenia, while the Red Army invaded and annexed the Republic of Armenia in December 1920.
-A friendship treaty was signed between Bolshevik Russia and Kemalist Turkey in 1921.
-The formerly Russian-controlled parts of Armenia were mostly annexed by the Soviet Union, in parts of which the Armenian Soviet Socialist Republic was established.
-Hundreds of thousands of genocide refugees found themselves in the Middle East, Greece, France and the US giving start to a new era of the Armenian diaspora.
+By 1920, the Bolshevik Government in Russia and the Ankara government came to power in their respective countries.
+Turkish forces successfully invaded the western half of the Armenian Republic, while the Red Army invaded and annexed the country in December 1920.
+A friendship treaty was signed between Bolshevik Russia and the Ankara government in 1921.
+The formerly Russian-controlled parts of Armenia were mostly incorporated into the Soviet Union, of which the Armenian Soviet Socialist Republic was established.
+Hundreds of thousands of Armenian refugees found themselves in the Middle East, Greece, France and the United States giving start to a new era of the Armenian diaspora.
 Soviet Armenia existed until 1991, when the Soviet Union disintegrated and the current (Third) Republic of Armenia was established.